OSHA Final Rule: Electronic Injury and Illness Reporting

 EH&S News – January 31, 2017

-OSHA has promulgated a final rule that revises 29 CFR 1904, the regulation on Recording and Reporting Occupational Injuries and Illnesses.
+OSHA has promulgated a final rule that revises 29 CFR 1904, the regulation governing occupational injury and illness reporting.
 Certain employers have long been required to record data on workplace illnesses and injuries.
 Effective as of January 1st, 2017, the final rule requires these employers to electronically submit this data via a secure website provided by OSHA.
 The data obtained through this new requirement will better allow OSHA and employers to identify and remedy hazards in the workplace, leading to a decrease in employee injuries, illnesses, and deaths.
 Behavioral science strongly suggests that the new requirement will boost employers’ efforts to improve workplace safety in order to project a safe image and sustain a positive reputation.
 Current and prospective employees will benefit not only from such projected enhancements to workplace safety but also from the opportunity to access vocational statistics in a more open and transparent manner.

-No change is being made under this rule with regard to which employers must maintain illness and injury records; the change is that some information from these records must be made publically accessible through OSHA.
+No change is being made with regard to which employers must maintain illness and injury records; the change is that some information from these records must be made publicly accessible through OSHA.
 The following schedules apply:

 - If an establishment (defined as a single physical location, as opposed to a firm, which may comprise multiple establishments) has 250 or more employees and is in an industry covered by the recordkeeping regulation, then it must submit information from its 2016 Form 300A by July 1st, 2017 and from all 2017 forms (300, 300A, and 301) by July 1st, 2018.
 Starting in 2019 the prior year’s information must be submitted by March 2nd.